datacute/IncrementalGeneratorExtensions/README.md

 When the NuGet package is installed, a README file appears in the consuming project.

-THat README file contains details on how to hide it, and a brief introduction to the package's contents, and some links to further documentation.
+That README file contains details on how to hide it, and a brief introduction to the package's contents, and some links to further documentation.

 The file can be hidden by adding a property to the `.csproj` file: